gazbert/bxbot-ui-server/README.md

 ## Architecture
 ![bxbot-ui-server-architecture.png](./docs/bxbot-ui-server-architecture.png)

+- **[BX-bot UI](https://github.com/gazbert/bxbot-ui.git)** - an admin interface for sending configuration updates and commands to BX-bots running in the cloud.
+It consumes BX-bot UI Server's REST API.
+- **BX-bot UI Server** - provides a secured REST API for BX-bot UI to consume - it uses [JWT](https://jwt.io/) to authenticate the user.
+It proxies the configuration updates and commands to the BX-bots.
-- **[BX-bot - (n)](https://github.com/gazbert/bxbot.git)** - multiple BX-bot instances running in the cloud.
+- **[BX-bot - n](https://github.com/gazbert/bxbot.git)** - a BX-bot instance running in the cloud.
   Each bot integrates with 1 Exchange.
 The bot provides a secured REST API for BX-bot UI Server to consume.
-- **BX-bot UI Server** - provides a secured ([JWT](https://jwt.io/) over HTTPS) REST API for BX-bot UI to consume.
-  It proxies configuration updates and commands to the BX-bots.
-- **[BX-bot UI](https://github.com/gazbert/bxbot-ui.git)** - an admin interface for sending configuration updates and commands to BX-bots running in the cloud.
-It consumes BX-bot UI Server's REST API.

 ## Credits
 This app was made possible thanks to the following: